-On July 25, people across the world will mark the first World Drowning Prevention Day
+On July 25, people across the world marked the first World Drowning Prevention Day

 Drowning is an issue that affects every nation of the world.
 Globally, an estimated 235,600 people lost their lives to drowning in 2019.